Meet the Board

 Board Member At Large

-Casey Smith, CFSP was reared in the funeral directing business by his father, a career-long funeral director.
-The experience instilled in Casey a desire to compassionately meet the needs of families during the death, dying and grieving process.
-Throughout his career, he’s personally cared for those funeral preparation needs to allow families to focus on honoring the lives of their loved ones and the journey of healing.
+Casey Smith, CFSP, was raised in the funeral directing profession by his father, a lifelong funeral director.
+This early experience instilled in him a deep commitment to compassionately supporting families through the death, dying, and grieving process.
+Throughout his career, Casey has personally overseen funeral preparation needs, allowing families to focus on honoring their loved ones and beginning their journey toward healing.

 Casey is a graduate of Grand View University and Des Moines Area Community College.
-Currently, he has completed graduate work in thanatology at Marian University, Fond du Lac, Wisconsin.
-He earned the designation of Certified Funeral Service Practitioner (CFSP) from the Academy of Professional Funeral Service Practice in 2017.
-Experienced in both sides of the classroom, Casey served as a substitute instructor in the Des Moines Public School District.
+He has also completed graduate work in thanatology at Marian University in Fond du Lac, Wisconsin.
+In 2017, he earned the designation of Certified Funeral Service Practitioner (CFSP) from the Academy of Professional Funeral Service Practice.
+In addition to his work in funeral service, Casey has experience in the classroom, having served as a substitute instructor in the Des Moines Public School District.

-He is a member of the National Funeral Directors Association, Association of Death Education and Counseling, and The American Guild of Organists.
+He is a member of the National Funeral Directors Association, the Association for Death Education and Counseling, and The American Guild of Organists.